berkeley-stat134/berkeley-stat134.github.io/README.md

 ## Logistics

-Three hours of lecture and two hours of discussion per week.
-Six hours of lecture and four hours of discussion per week for 8 weeks.
+Three hours of Lecture per week for 15 weeks.
+Five hours of Lecture per week for 8 weeks.

 ## Prerequisites